-Gandhara culture was a hybrid culture that arose from the mingling of Indian, Greek and Iranian elements.
-It grew up in the region in either side of the Hindu Kush mountains, on the northwest borders of the Indian subcontinent, between the 3rd century BC and the 2nd century AD.
-It then flourished until the Islamic conquests of central Asia in the 8th century.
+The Gandhara culture arose from the mingling of Indian, Greek and Iranian elements in the region in either side of the Hindu Kush mountains, on the northwest borders of the Indian subcontinent.
+It emerged gradually over several centuries, between the 3rd century BCE and 2nd century CE, and then flourished until the Islamic conquests of central Asia in the 8th century.

 Northwest India had a long history of being under foreign rule.
-The Persians conquered the region – then called Bactria -at least as early as the reign of Darius the Great, and possibly under Cyrus the Great – that is, from the earliest period of the Persian empire (later 6th century/early 5th century BC).
+The Persians conquered the region – then called Bactria – at least as early as the reign of Darius the Great, and possibly under Cyrus the Great – that is, from the earliest period of the Persian Empire (later 6th century/early 5th century BCE).
 Trade routes between India and the West ran through the region and enriched such cities as Taxila, one of the great cities of ancient India.

 Alexander the Great and his successors

-Alexander the Great, king of Macedonia in norther Greece, conquered western India as far as the Indus Valley in the mid-320s BC, and planted Greek-style colonies for his retired soldiers there.
-In fact, Greek settlement in the area – or at least in Bactria, the region to the west of the Hindu Kush – date back to Persian times, when the Achaemenid kings settled Greek exiles there (almost as far away from their homeland as possible).
+Alexander the Great, king of Macedonia in northern Greece, conquered western India as far as the Indus Valley in the mid-320s BCE, and planted Greek-style colonies for his veteran soldiers there.
+In fact, Greek settlement in the area – or at least in Bactria, the region to the west of the Hindu Kush – date back to Persian times, when the Achaemenid kings settled Greek exiles there (about as far away from their homeland as possible).

 Some years after Alexander’s death in 323, the eastern provinces of his empire fell to one of his generals, Seleucus.
 Seleucus’ eastern frontier was threatened by the rising power of the Mauryan king, Chandragupta.
 There may have been a battle between them, but whether so or not, there was certainly a treaty, by the terms of which Seleucus ceded all of his Indian territories to Chandragupta.
 In exchange, Chandragupta gave Seleucus 500 war elephants.
 These would prove of great value to Seleucus in his wars with his western rivals, and for a time no self-respecting Hellenistic king could do without a force of elephants in his army.